samvid25/c-lightning-docker/README.md

 ```
 A few blocks are generated at the end to confirm the above transactions.

 Use the following command to check if funds have been received or not.
+Note that it may take time for the funds to be appear due to block synchronization delays.
 ```bash
 lightningd1$ lc listfunds